DylanMeeus/springboot_jwt_blog/_posts/2015-12-01-how-to-implement-slack-like-login-on-ios-with-auth0.markdown

 ---
 layout: post
-title: "How to Implement Slack-like Login on iOS with Auth0"
+title: "How to Implement a Slack-like Magic Link Login on iOS with Auth0"
 description: "Take a look at one of the most convenient passwordless login strategies and implement it in your own iOS apps"
 date: 2015-12-01 14:00
 author: